damianb1/blackjack-unity/README.md

 # blackjack-unity
-source code for the game
+Source code for the game.

 Unity version: 2020.1.0b5